Why You Should Use a Frame within a Frame

 Using a frame within a frame is a great way to lead your viewers’ eyes into a photo.
 This can add depth and context, as well as drawing their attention to a defined point.

-A photo of a scene with a foreground feature makes for a much more interesting build up to the main region of a photo and can, in some cases, carry equal weight to the rest of the photo.
+A photo of a scene with a foreground feature makes for a much more interesting build up to the main region of a photo.
+In some cases, it can even carry equal weight to the rest of the photo.

-The technique of framing within a frame is somewhat underused as a method of drawing attention to a particular point in an image as it can be remarkably effective.
+The technique of framing within a frame is somewhat underused.
+As a method of drawing attention to a particular point in an image, it can be remarkably effective.

 The idea is to choose part of your scene to be the subject, then find a shape within the photo (usually in the foreground) that will ‘hold’ it.
 Here’s the simplest way of demonstrating this below.

 Foreground frames are the simplest way of using a frame within the frame of the photo.

 There are other subtler, more imaginative ways to do this too.

 The most important thing is what I always suggest: think before you shoot.